-POTENTIAL HAZARD This product is a piece of power equipment.
-WHAT CAN HAPPEN Failure to follow safe operating practices can result in serious operator injury or even death.
-HOW TO AVOID THE HAZARD Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition.
-Stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance.
-If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before cleaning blockage. • Keep hands, feet, and clothing away from power driven parts.
+• This product is a piece of power equipment.

-• Keep off mower unless seat platform is provided.
+• Failure to follow safe operating practices can result in serious operator injury or even death.

-• Keep others off mower.
+- Keep all shields, guards and safety devices (especially the grass discharge system) in place and in proper working condition. - Stop engine and remove spark plug wire(s) or remove key and wait for all moving parts to stop before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and remove spark plug wire(s) or remove key and wait for all moving parts to stop before cleaning blockage. - Keep hands, feet and clothing away from power driven parts. - Keep off mower unless seat platform is provided. - Keep others off mower.